Living with AHP

 - Start by saying that AHP is real: Although rare, with painful symptoms that mimic other diseases, AHP is a real genetic disease that can disrupt one's daily life

-- Tell them that some people with AHP may experience debilitating attacks: AHP can cause sudden attacks, leading to absences from work, school, and social functions
+- Tell them that some people living with AHP may experience debilitating attacks: AHP can cause sudden attacks, leading to absences from work, school, and social functions

-- Explain that some people with AHP experience ongoing symptoms: The disease can have long-term symptoms that require daily management, including diet and lifestyle changes
+- Explain that some people living with AHP experience ongoing symptoms: The disease can have long-term symptoms that require daily management, including diet and lifestyle changes